 - prioritize your mails

-- Replay immediately the most important emails and mails that can reply with a short time.
+- Replay immediately the most important emails and emails that can reply in a short time.

 - Move emails that you have to replay, create a specific folder for this and add to this folder.

 - Delete or archive unimportant or old emails.